The Club's diary of forthcoming events is here.

 We are proud to have famous winemaker John Duval (ex-chief winemaker of Penfolds Grange) on our team and to be producing incredible wines up in the Atacama Desert where we have the monopoly.
 Nobody else is crazy enough to plant in a desert with salty soils.
 We are always looking to push that little step further.
 I look forward to talking you on the Ventisquero journey.”

-16th May 2020 - Wines of USA's West Coast - The Search for Balance, with Tim Schwilk of The Wine Society
+Saturday 15th May 2021 - Wines of USA's West Coast - The Search for Balance, with Tim Schwilk of The Wine Society

 "Is there more to the West Coast than the stereotypical fruit bombs of years gone by?
-Can Oregon Pinots and Washington Rieslings really compete with the wines of Burgundy and Germany?"
+Can Oregon Pinots and Washington Rieslings really compete with the wines of Burgundy and Germany?